Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 Returns the value of a number of I/O pins in one operation.

-'start' is an I/O pin number and its value will be returned as bit 0. 'start'+1 will be returned as bit 1, 'start'+2 will be returned as bit 2, and so on for 'nbr' number of bits.
+´start´ is an I/O pin number and its value will be returned as bit 0. ´start´+1 will be returned as bit 1, ´start´+2 will be returned as bit 2, and so on for ´nbr´ number of bits.
 I/O pins used must be numbered consecutively and any I/O pin that is invalid or not configured as an input will cause an error.
 The start/nbr pair can be repeated up to 25 times if additional groups of input pins need to be added.